Skip Navigation or Skip to Content

 • Develop new leadership skills by knowing and sowing the Five Seeds of Leadership

-• Maintain project team progress through presentations and feedback
+• Sustain project team progress through presentations and feedback

-• Individually support participants as they review their feedback and begin setting development goals
+• Support participants individually as they review their feedback and begin setting development goals

-• Continue to develop relationships and community amongst the cohort
+• Continue to develop relationships and community among the cohort

-• Interpret and use financial and economic information provided in government and consultancy reports
+• Interpret and use financial and economic information from government and consultancy reports

 • Develop alternative policy reform options to address issues relevant to island jurisdictions